sridurgeshv/Gen-AI/README.md

 - Native LaTeX output support for precise mathematical notation
 - Seamless integration with FastAPI backend

+  ## Note
+The application defaults to CPU processing because of which the response flow will be little slower while The LatexMind-2B-Codec model effectively recognizes handwritten equations but works best with clear handwriting.
+It supports LaTeX formatting, though complex expressions may need slight adjustments.
+High-resolution images ensure optimal accuracy.
+While it excels at recognizing math expressions, multi-step problem-solving may require some user input.

 ### Secondary Model: Gemini-2.0-Flash
 - Fast, high-accuracy recognition for handwritten math expressions
 - Optimized for real-time processing